 Submissions need not have been written for a “W” class or for any class.
 There are no restrictions as to length, type of writing, or subject matter (although all submissions must be in English).
 Students may submit papers written as class assignments, or they may write papers especially for this contest.
 Poems, short stories, critical essays, research papers, articles of opinion, or expository essays are all acceptable.
 A student may not, however, submit more than two entries.

 To be eligible, the student must be a currently enrolled member of the first-year class in the College of Arts and Science, Peabody College, the Blair School of Music, the School of Engineering, or the School of Nursing.
 The paper submitted must have been written during the student’s first year at Vanderbilt.

 Each manuscript must be typed and double-spaced on paper of standard size.
 Each submission must have a title and must not contain the author’s name.
-Hard copies or electronic versions are acceptable, although both must be accompanied by a completed entry form.
+Hard copies or electronic versions are acceptable, although both must be accompanied by a Morgan Award entry form 2015.

 Three prizes will be awarded: a first prize of $200.00, a second prize of $150.00, and a third prize of $100.00.
 The entries will be judged by a committee of writing course instructors.

 Entries should be submitted to Kristen Sullivan in 117 Alumni Hall (open 8:30-5:00) or via email (firstname.lastname@example.org) by Friday, April 3, 2015.
 Winners will be notified by the end of April.